Categories

 Is your dog or cat offered treats during the visit to the veterinarian?

-I can think of two reasons why this might not happen.
+I think they should be – but I can also think of two reasons why this might not happen.

-• The vet is unfamiliar with how extremely useful treat feeding is in preventing, reducing and eliminating fear in the veterinary clinic.
-After all, it’s typically not something they learn in vet school (although thanks to organizations like Fear Free, that’s now rapidly changing!)
+• Scenario 1: The vet is unfamiliar with how extremely useful treat feeding is in preventing, reducing and eliminating fear in the veterinary clinic.
+After all, it’s typically not something they learn in vet school (although thanks to organizations like Fear Free certifying over 100.000 veterinarians and pet professionals, that’s now rapidly changing!)

-• The vet doesn’t dare feed treats in case the animal needs to be sedated, thinking that “animals need fasting before sedation”.
+• Scenario 2: The vet doesn’t dare feed treats in case the animal needs to be sedated, thinking that “animals need fasting before sedation”.

 Feeding treats at the vets is not coddling – it’s a way to prevent and reduce fear.

-For several years, I’ve been teaching about fear, anxiety and stress (FAS) in pets during veterinary visits.
+For decades, I’ve been teaching about fear, anxiety and stress (FAS) in pets during veterinary visits.
 Among several topics, I’ve spoken about why treat feeding is such a powerful technique to reduce and eliminate – and prevent – fear and fear learning.
-This is called counterconditioning
+This is called counterconditioning.

-But in the various groups of veterinarians and vet technicians I’ve lectured to over the years, I’ve kept hearing the same objections over and over again:
+But in the various groups of veterinarians and vet technicians I’ve lectured to over the years, I kept hearing the same objections over and over again:

 “That sounds great”, the vets would say.
-“But if we need to sedate them, we can’t feed them so soon before we put them under”.
+“But if we need to sedate them, we can’t feed them immediately before we put them under”.

 • How soon before sedation can we feed, then?